Agents API Reference¶

 Bases: BaseAgentFactory

-Factory for creating autoencoder-based molecular generation agents.
+Factory for creating small-molecule design agents.

 Enhanced with GTM cache awareness to avoid redundant GTM loading when working with GTM Agent in the same session.